LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Arbitrum-One-Mainnet-Jobs.md

 ## Uint256[] Retrieval

-This job initiates an HTTP `GET`, `POST`, `PUT`, or `DELETE` request to the internet, optionally parses a JSON-based response body for an array of numeric value at the given path, multiplies each element in the array by the given multiplier, and returns the resulting array of 256-bit unsigned integers (**uint256[]**) to your consumer contract.
+This job initiates an HTTP `GET`, `POST`, `PUT`, or `DELETE` request to the internet, optionally parses a JSON-based response body for an array of numeric value at the given path, multiplies each element in the array by the given multiplier, and returns the resulting array of 256-bit unsigned integers (**uint256[]**) to your smart contract.

 :::info
 This job writes a single **uint256[]** object to your contract, which can store an array of unsigned integers, each of whose values range from `0` to `115792089237316195423570985008687907853269984665640564039457584007913129639935` (`(2 ^ 256) - 1`).